Sales Invoice for Discounted Orders: To Add Discounted Sales Orders to a Sales Invoice

 Process Overview

-You will add discount codes on the Discount Codes (AR209000) form, and then configure document discounts on the Discounts (AR209500) form.
+You will add discount codes on the Discount Codes (AR209000) form, and then configure automatic document discounts on the Discounts (AR209500) form.
 You will create sales orders for a particular customer on the Sales Orders (SO301000) form, to which discounts can be applied.

 Finally, you will deactivate the discounts.